FirebirdSQL/jaybird/src/documentation/faq.md

 (as implemented in an application server) to create connections *for* the connection pool.

-If your application is built on an application server, we suggest you use the connection pooling provided by the application server.
+If your application is built on a Java EE application server, we suggest you use the connection pooling provided by the application server.
 Either through the resource-adapter of the JCA implementation of Jaybird, or using the `java.sql.ConnectionPoolDataSource` implementation `org.firebirdsql.ds.FBConnectionPoolDataSource`.